 Mastodon

 I am a scholar in human-computer interaction and assistant professor at the University of North Carolina at Charlotte, where I direct the Security and Privacy Experiences (SPEX) research group.
+I am a faculty member of the Human-Centered Computing (HCC) Lab, Center for Cyber Defense and Network Assurance (CyberDNA), Center for Energy Security and Reliability (CESaR), and Center for Humane AI Studies (CHAIS).

 I work in usable privacy and security.
 My focus is on understanding how people's security attitudes and social environments weigh in their decision to adopt - or not adopt - secure behaviors (such as sharing passwords securely or ignoring UX cues to scams and "fake news").
 I employ a mix of qualitative and quantitative methods from social science, computer science, and design.
 My work also is informed by prior experiences as a journalist, IT/UX specialist, and social media manager.